Rean-Schwarze/Genshin-Artifact-Manage-System/README.md

 ### Enjoy!

 ## Attention
-In "CMakeLists.txt", I commented out the line of "Resources.qrc" because it can improve the speed of compilation.
+1. In "CMakeLists.txt", I commented out the line of "Resources.qrc" because it can improve the speed of compilation.
+2. Other resources and the program's download link：https://pan.baidu.com/s/1zwJWU4oHAYDJmTBugtFGuA?pwd=3d7j (Because github can't upload over 100 files at one time.
+Decompress to the path where the codes are.)